B.A. or B.S. in Computer Science

 What kind of company can I work for after I graduate?

-A variety of small and large companies in nearly all industries develop customized software both for internal use and to sell.
-They may employ only a handful of system developers or hundreds.
+Companies of every size in nearly all industries develop software both for internal use and to sell.
+They may employ only a handful of developers or thousands.
+If you want to work in a particular field, there’s a good chance that they’re hiring computer scientists.

 I’ve heard that computer jobs are being outsourced overseas.
 Why should I pursue a career in Computer Science?